WooodHead/xtuple/xtupleqa/trunk/README.txt

    CONFIGURE - this should be a database administrator RUNREGISTER - this should be a non-administrative user

-7) Now tell Squish where to find the xTuple ERP application.
+8) Now tell Squish where to find the xTuple ERP application:
+     Edit -> Preferences...
+     Click on the Server Settings tab
+     Select AUT Paths
+     Click Add...
-   Select Preferences... in the Edit menu, click on the Server Settings tab, and select the AUT Paths line.
-Click the Add... button.
-Navigate to the directory where you installed the xTuple ERP application, and select bin.
-Click OK to select that folder.
+     Navigate to the directory where you installed the xTuple ERP application If you used an xTuple Installer then select Client If you used a nightly build or similar bundle, select bin Click OK to select that folder

+   Now tell Squish to test the xTuple ERP application itself:
+     Select Attachable AUTs
+     Click Add...
+     Type "xtuple" (without the quotes)
+     You'll get a warning about shell scripts; click OK Click Add... again
+     Type "xtuple.bin"
+     Click OK

    Click OK to close the Preferences window.

 You should now be able to run the PopulateEmptyDB test.
 Select that test